mobiusklein/mobiusklein/README.md

 I'm a bioinformatician who works with mass spectrometry data.
 My PhD was dedicated to developing computational methods for glycomics and glycoproteomics, finding integrated-omics strategies to dig deeper into complex biological samples.
-My professional work now involves using that knowledge to analyze immunopeptidomics data to help develop better cancer vaccines.
+My professional work involves using that knowledge to analyze immunopeptidomics data to help develop better vaccines for personalized cancer immunotherapy and multi-strain infectious disease protection.

 :email: Email me if you want to discuss MS data processing techniques, glycoinformatics, or antigenomics

 ### :microscope: Active Projects
-I'm actively working on these projects.
-They get updated frequently.
-Please contact me if you want to know more about them or if you find them useful!
-- [glycresoft](https://github.com/mobiusklein/glycresoft): A glycan and glycopeptide LC-MS/MS search engine
-- [ms_deisotope](https://github.com/mobiusklein/ms_deisotope): A mass spectrometry library and executable for data access, signal processing, deisotoping, and charge state deconvolution suite.
-Actively working to deconvolute raw ion mobility data supporting Waters Cyclic IMS and Bruker TIMS-TOF data.
-- [glypy](https://github.com/mobiusklein/glypy): A glycoinformatics library for reading, writing, and manipulating glycans, as well as access to glycoinformatics resources around the web.
-### Supporting Libraries
-These libraries receive updates as needed, but their purpose is to serve my other active projects.
-If they look useful to you, please let me know.
-- [psims](https://github.com/mobiusklein/glycresoft): Write HUPO PSI-MS mzML and mzIdentML XML formats.
-- [brainpy](https://github.com/mobiusklein/brainpy): A library to generate coarse theoretical isotopic patterns.
+I am actively working on migrating much of the I/O and signal processing code I have written in Python/C to Rust
+- [`mzdata`](https://github.com/mobiusklein/mzdata) - The I/O and spectrum data layer, including some fancy iterators and convenience functions for reading and writing mass spectrometry data files.
+- [`mzpeaks`](https://github.com/mobiusklein/mzpeaks) - Types and traits for generic representation of peaks and features for mass spectrometry, including searchable collections and spatial data structures.
-- [ms_peak_picker](https://github.com/mobiusklein/ms_peak_picker): A low level library for signal processing of raw mass spectra
+- [`mzsignal`](https://github.com/mobiusklein/mzsignal) - Algorithms for low-level signal processing of mass spectra and temporal traces like chromatograms or mobilograms, including peak picking, feature extraction, signal averaging, smoothing and denoising.
-- [glycopeptidepy](https://github.com/mobiusklein/glycopeptidepy): A library to model glycopeptides and how they fragment.
-An extension to `glypy`.
+- [`mzdeisotope`](https://github.com/mobiusklein/mzdeisotope) - Algorithms for charge state deconvolution and deisotoping of mass spectra and feature maps.
+- [`mass-fragment-index`](https://github.com/mobiusklein/mass-fragment-index) - Data structures for large-scale searching of precursor-product collections suitable for fragment indices, spectral libraries, or similar data.
+Includes fast-to-search on-disk serialization.